upslopeio/ibm-cloud-garage-training/computer-setup/windows.md

 * Ubuntu-18.04           Running         2
 ```

-If if you see something else, may need to set [wsl defaults](https://docs.microsoft.com/en-us/windows/wsl/install-win10#set-your-distribution-version-to-wsl-1-or-wsl-2) .
+If you see something else, may need to set [wsl defaults](https://docs.microsoft.com/en-us/windows/wsl/install-win10#set-your-distribution-version-to-wsl-1-or-wsl-2) .
 In this case, to set the particular distro as default, use `wsl --set-default Ubuntu-18.04`.

 ## Ubuntu Updates

+> Ubuntu Side

 From the WSL Terminal, run the following: